In this section

 Care after the test

 When the catheterization is complete, the catheter(s) will be withdrawn while the patient is still in the cath lab.
 Bleeding is usually stopped by holding pressure on the catheter site for several minutes – longer for large sites.
-Stitches at the insertion point are rarely needed, but a stitch may be used on the vein or artery itself, deep down.
-If blood vessels in the leg were used, the patient will need to keep the leg straight for a few hours to minimize the chance of bleeding.
+Stitches at the insertion point are rarely needed, but a stitch or two may be used on larger access points in the vein or artery after an intervention, on top of the blood vessel and under the skin.
+If blood vessels in the leg were used, the patient will need to keep the leg straight for 2-4 hours to minimize the chance of re-bleeding.

 After the cath, patients will be taken to a specialized nursing unit and monitored for several hours.
 How long it takes for the patient to wake up after the procedure will depend on the type and dose of relaxation medicine given and on possible reactions to it.
 For instance, small children may be given extra medication to prevent excessive motion.
 During recovery, nurses will monitor the patient's pulse and skin temperature in the leg or arm used for the procedure.